df49b9cd/Dixie/README.md

 6. Run the demo formatter over the sample corpus: `npm run demo`.

 See `docs/architecture.md` for detailed plans and next steps.

+## Installation Notes

+During `npm install`, the plugin verifies the bundled host binary using `manifest.json`.
+Override behaviour via:

+- `NIKA_HOST_CACHE` — custom cache directory for downloaded/verified hosts.
+- `NIKA_HOST_PATH` — explicit path to a host binary (helpful for air-gapped environments or locally built snapshots).

+To ship updated binaries as part of a release run `npm run build:host`; the script refreshes `packages/prettier-plugin-nika/bin/` and the manifest with new checksums.